 The main reason for this is:

-- Everyone’s personal circumstances are different and it is impossible to know all the factors and the weight they assign to each when considering a job.
-By giving people all the information, good and bad, they need to make a decision for themselves, painting the picture of what the business is really like to work for and encouraging them to speak with a couple of people, they will take ownership over their choice and ultimately commit to that decision.
+- Everyone’s circumstances are different, and it is impossible to know all the factors and the weight they assign to each when considering a job.
+By giving people all the information, good and bad, they need to decide for themselves, painting the picture of what the business is like to work for and encouraging them to speak with a couple of people, they will take ownership over their choice and ultimately commit to that decision.

 Somehow we always ended up with “put your hand up if you have a question and don’t interrupt others if they are talking”.

 The main areas a business falls short of employee expectations are:

 Unless there has been a significant change in business operations, there is no reason in my mind why someone should be in a job they weren’t expecting.

 - Explain the job in detail including day to day, weekly, monthly outcomes;